Kyndryl Announces 2022 Class of Distinguished Engineers and Designers

 “The technologies we deploy are critical, but how we deploy them is where the magic happens.
 These leaders are the orchestrators of that magic,” said Antoine Shagoury, Chief Technology Officer of Kyndryl.
 “Each exemplifies the values we prize most – driving technical advancements that put Kyndryl at the heart of progress for our customers and the essential work we do to run their operations in the most modern and secure way.”

 An important element of Kyndryl’s Distinguished Technical Program is a commitment to expanding technical skills through mentorship.
-All members of the 2022 class will contribute time and insights as part of a collaboration with the international non-profit organization, TEACH, to bring hands-on science activities and STEM courses to children facing medical conditions and disabilities.
+All members of the 2022 class will contribute time and insights as part of a collaboration with the international non-profit organization, TEACH, to bring hands-on science activities and STEM courses to hospitalized children.